 - Chard can be stored in a plastic bag in the refrigerator for up to 3 days.

-- Chard leaves can be served raw in salads just like spinach.
+- Swiss chard leaves can be served raw in salads just like spinach.

 - Cook chard stalks like asparagus.